freshyill/Styleguide-Driven-Development/slides.md

   <img src="img/whiteboard-16.jpg" alt="Whiteboard 16" class="fragment" data-fragment-index="16">
 </div>

-Note: Remember all those PSDs I mentioned?

-The very first order of business is to make sense of them!
-A little bit of planning goes a long way.
-If you are going to be the steward of a design, you need to truly *understand* it.

-If you're implementing a design that was given to you after going through a "legacy" design process—that is, one with lots of PSDs, you're going to quickly start to notice inconcistencies.

-Knock these out.
-Seriously.

-Make an executive decision or get an answer out of your designer and decide which is the right one.
-In a large enough project, you're going find plenty of elements that either don't have a clear purpose, or serve essentially the same purpose as another element.
-Don't create more elements than you need to.
-Every one-off element adds overhead to your project.
-Do you really want to maintain three different carousels or tabbed elements?
-If it turns out the similar-but-different elements actually have different *meanings*, then build both—but understand the differences and document them.
-Pattern Lab provides methods to help you easily create and maintain variations on elements, when you know you need them.

-The next order of business is to get these things into Pattern Lab.
+Note: You're probably going to identify a lot of elements.
+I broke it all down on a whiteboard.
+Remember: Get organized.
+Depending on your team's workflows, you might want to get all of these things into your project tracking system.
+Your project managers will thank you.
+Or hate you, depending on how overworked they are.

+Once you've broken things down, start naming what you've got.
+This is the start of your Atoms, Molecules, and Organisms that will be the basis of everything you build in Pattern Lab.
 I could go on and on about the details of using Pattern Lab, but that's already been done plenty of times, and besides that, the documentation is excellent.
-I'm going to discuss it, but I won't get too far into the weeds.
+I'm going to touch on it, but I won't get too far into the weeds.

 ---